 - Write invoices

-- Prepare legal documents
+- Prepare legal documents for a law firm

 - Record meeting minutes